Hudson to home

 Our favourite community was Phoenix.
 A canal-related museum is housed in the small lighthouse that welcomes boaters.
 Teams of volunteers, older folks joined by kids and teens, are there from 6:30am to after dark to greet arrivals, answer questions, run errands including picking up take-out from any of the local restaurants, and just generally do a good job of being friendly.
 On the night we tied up there, they were selling slices of home-made pie, and a band played canal-side.
 We joined 2 couples who had sold all their belongings and were now living aboard their motor cruisers to listen to the 60s/70s rock and swap stories.

-So, one week after entering the canal, we arrived Oswego.
+So, one week after entering the canal, we arrived in Oswego.
 We tied up just behind the final lock, to enjoy the protection it offered from Lake Ontario’s waves.
 At 7am we nosed our way into the lock and said goodbye to the New York Canals.
 Up to this point, we had only seen one other sailboat since leaving the Hudson.
 Once again, our timing was off.
 Most had already returned from their winter in the south.
 We shared this final lock, though, with another sailboat, Privateer, looking as forlorn as Ariose with mast strapped to the deck.
 It had a well-travelled appearance.
 Onboard was a young couple with a 2 year old in the cockpit and a 3 month old snoozing below.
 Through the noise of the lock’s grinding gears and our motors, we exchanged quick biographies.
 Pete and Kelsey were from Alaska, having departed from there a few years ago, and have since crossed the Pacific, spent time in New Zealand and Australia, crossed the Indian Ocean, around South Africa, across the Atlantic, and, by the way, had 2 babies along the way.
-We thought having headed up the eastern seaboard and like us, through the canals must have felt anti-climactic, but they were now looking forward to selling Privateer, and setting down roots on land, likely back in Alaska.
-Tim and I both felt a jolt of excitement and possibility as they shouted the Coles Notes version of the highlights of their voyage.
+They were now looking forward to selling Privateer, and setting down roots on land, likely back in Alaska.
+Tim and I both felt a jolt of excitement and possibility as they shouted the abbreviated version of the highlights of their voyage.
 It’s contagious talking to others who have done so much more than we, and with this being the final day of our journey, we were especially vulnerable to becoming infected.
 We wondered about the adventures that we will have ahead.
 We didn’t need to wonder too long.
 One more incident awaited before we could close the chapter on this voyage.